Vikms95/codespot/README.md

 <!-- - Fix 'no error' showing up when an error is resolved in a form and then submitted again -->

-- Refactor to use less and more reusable code (composition, render props, custom hooks) :Form can be composed from a root Form component that holds the shared JSX and State :Turn Comment > Comment and CommentWithChildren
+- Refactor to use less and more reusable code (composition, render props, custom hooks) :Post > PostWithComments
+    :PostProvider not rendering the right component, rendering them in an alternate way :Form can be composed from a root Form component that holds the shared JSX and State :Turn Comment > Comment and CommentWithChildren